Michael Griffel, Director

 Family Housing and University Apartments

-The Office of University Housing maintains apartment communities and a limited number of houses for approximately 500 students and their families.
-Accommodation in Family Housing and University Apartments is open to full-time students.
-One building offers single-dwelling units for graduate students; other one-, two-, and three-bedroom apartments may be occupied by graduate or undergraduate students who are 20 or older or are either married, in a domestic partnership, or have minor children.
+University Housing maintains apartment communities and a limited number of houses for approximately 500 students and their families.
+Housing in Family Housing and University Apartments is open to full-time students.
+One building offers single-dwelling units with priority for graduate students; other one-, two-, and three-bedroom apartments may be occupied by graduate or undergraduate students who are 20 or older or are either married, in a domestic partnership, or have minor children.

 Apartments and houses are unfurnished, although each unit is equipped with a stove and a refrigerator.
 On-site laundry facilities are available in apartment communities, and laundry hook-ups are available in most houses.
 Some buildings include Ethernet service with the rent.
 In addition, some apartment communities have playgrounds, recreation rooms, community gardens, childcare programs on site, and recycling facilities.

-Residents of Family Housing and University Apartments may pay with cash or debit or credit cards for meals at any of university housing’s dining venues or purchase the Ducks Dine On plan.
+Residents of Family Housing and University Apartments may pay with cash or debit or credit cards for meals at any of University Housing’s dining venues or purchase the Ducks Dine On meal plan.

 Rental rates vary by community or house, based on size and amenities.
 Occupancy limits are based on the number of bedrooms and the number of people in the household.
 There are a limited number of units that can accommodate three UO students; otherwise, no more than two adults may reside in a single unit.